DART-LLM: Dependency-Aware Multi-Robot Task Decomposition and Execution using Large Language Models: The DART-LLM Framework

+The output of the QA LLM uses a structured standard format to handle the parsed commands and their dependencies.
+The standardized structure follows JSON syntax, as shown below:

-The structured standard format message contains the names of the breakdown functions (i.e., atomic action functions) along with their parameters, object keywords, and dependencies.
-These atomic action functions belong to \(\mathbb{S}_F\) and \(\mathbb{S}\).
-For specific atomic action functions, please refer to subsection \ref{subsec:Grounding}.
-The parameters of the atomic action functions are searched within the \textit{object map} database.
+The structured standard format message contains the names of the breakdown functions (i.e., atomic action skills) along with their parameters, object keywords, and dependencies.
+These atomic action skills belong to \(\mathbb{S}\).
+For specific atomic action skills, please refer to subsection \ref{subsec:Grounding}.
+The parameters of the atomic action skills are searched within the \textit{object map} database.
 For details, please refer to subsection \ref{subsec:Object_Detector_Module}.